Trinity Hall, Dublin: The first Trinity Hall

+The modern Trinity Hall

 The grounds comprising the current Trinity Hall first came under the college's ownership in 1908 when a house named 'Glen-na-Smoil' was purchased in Dartry as a move towards establishing a hall of residence for women.
-Much of the funds came from donations by the Chancellor, Lord Iveagh, and Frederick Purser, a senior fellow, as well as almost all of the fees paid by female Oxford and Cambridge students (the so-called steamboat ladies) for conferral of University of Dublin degrees under the system of ad eundem gradum recognition that exists between the three universities (Oxford and Cambridge not permitting female students to receive degrees for their study at the time).
-The site was extended in 1910 with the donation of the adjacent Palmerston House and its grounds by John Griffith, who renamed it Purser House in memory of the then-deceased Purser, a relative of his.
+At the time of Trinity Hall's establishment, women had to leave the College campus before 6pm, had to wear 'cap and gown' and could not visit private rooms unless accompanied by a chaperon.
+Much of the funding came from donations by the Chancellor, Lord Iveagh, and Frederick Purser, a senior fellow, as well as almost all of the fees paid by female Oxford and Cambridge students (the so-called steamboat ladies) for conferral of University of Dublin degrees under the system of ad eundem gradum recognition that exists between the three universities (Oxford and Cambridge not permitting female students to receive degrees for their study at the time).
+The site was extended in 1910 with the donation of the adjacent Palmerston House and its grounds by John Griffith, who renamed it Purser House in memory of the then-deceased Sarah Purser, a relative of his.

-The hall continued as a residence for females until the 1970s, when the first men were admitted.
+In its early years, under the leadership of the first distinguished warden, Miss E. M. Cunningham, it was run as a strictly female institution providing a sheltered environment for young women students.
+The hall continued as a residence for females until 1972, when the first men were admitted.

+A further five acres were acquired in 1966 when the Dublin University Botanic Garden was transferred to part of the grounds of Trinity Hall.
-By the 21st century, there was a focus on housing first year undergraduates, with a smaller number of places set aside for second year students and postgraduates (House 86).

-In 2004 a controversial €95m project to hugely increase the number of bedspaces at Trinity Hall opened to students.
-This allowed Trinity Hall to accommodate over 1000 students, rather than the 180 it had up until then.
-The modern residence comprises 12 separate houses (numbered 80 – 91, continuing on from the numbering system used on the Trinity College campus itself), in 3 blocks, each house featuring around 10–20 apartments.
-Most accommodate five to six people, but there are some single apartments for staff.
-The older house (Cunningham House/House 79) is still in use.
-It contains older single study bedrooms, where each apartment accommodates 14 people.
+By the 21st century, there was a focus on housing first year undergraduates, with a smaller number of places set aside for second year students and postgraduates.
+In 2004 a €95 million project to hugely increase the number of bedspaces at Trinity Hall opened to students.
+This allowed Trinity Hall to accommodate over 1,000 students, rather than the 180 it had up until then.

-The rooms in Trinity Hall are allocated by the warden, on behalf of the Provost of Trinity College.
-The warden and assistant wardens are also responsible for ensuring discipline in residents.
-The warden lives, with their family, in Purser House on the Trinity Hall site.
-The current warden is Roja Fazaeli, PhD.
+As of 2024, the College has received permission from An Bord Pleanála for a major new development which is scheduled to add over 300 new spaces for students amidst Ireland's ongoing housing crisis.